Wilson's School

 Component 3: Historical Investigation

 A personal study based on change and continuity in Germany 1870 – 1990.
-Question:
+Choice of 4 questions:

-• History Clinic takes places on Mondays in room 26, from 1.20: members of the department are on hand to answer any questions or concerns you might have.
+• History Clinic takes places on Wednesdays in room 26, from 1.15

-• History Club runs weekly on Thursdays in room 20, from 1.15: all are welcome.
-At History Club we aim to look at the philosophy of history and what it means to “think like an historian”.
-No prior knowledge is needed – just turn up!
+• History Society runs weekly on Thursdays in room 20, from 1.15: all are welcome.
+At History Club we aim to look at the philosophy of history, interesting topics outside of the curriculum and explore the process of History

-• Wider reading: We also have a small library of history books and lots of recommendations.
-Ask your teacher if there is a particular topic you would like to know more about.
+• Wider reading: We also have a small library of history books and lots of recommendations which can be found on the Shared Area.